februaryInk/Senior-Project/README.md

 }
 ```

-### Rule 3: Modifiers
+### Rule 3: Local Modifiers

 There may be instances where two objects are similar in purpose and share some properties, but not all.
 In that case, we can introduce scoped modifier classes in a way that is analogous to subclassing in object-oriented languages.
 Most object-oriented programming languages have a way of subclassing objects such that the subclass becomes a "type" of the superclass.
 It inherits the behaviors of the superclass while typically adding some behaviors of its own.
 This same principle can be applied to SCSS.
 We can, for example, make a small logo inherit all the properties of a general logo while adding its own additional properties.
 This can be accomplished by using SCSS's ampersand operator with a class.
+(This is similar to the functionality of an `@extend`, but isn't shared between selectors.)

+Local modifiers should have adjective names, prepended with the name of the class they are modifying to prevent the (admittedly rare) confusion that may occur when 2 classes with the same local modifiers are applied to a single element.

 ```
 .logo {